OwenB23/OwenB23/README.md

 ### Feel free to explore any of the public repositories that hold projects I have built! 📈

-#### I have Recenlty been working with HTML, CSS, JavaScript, Bootstrap and Jquery and I'm currently studying React.
+#### I have Recenlty been working with HTML, CSS, JavaScript, Bootstrap, Node.JS, Expres.JS, React, MySQL, and more.
 You can find my resume and more information about me on my portfolio website found below in the "OwenB23.github.io" repository. ✅

 ## Languages and Tools:
 <div>